 In this study, the Turkish adaptation of the Climate Concern and Climate Change Policy Outlook in Children and Young People scale developed by Hickman et al. (2021) was made and the perspectives of young people between the ages of 18-24 on climate change concerns and the work done by governments were measured.
 In the study, first of all, the definition of climate and climate change and its possible effects are explained.
 In the research part, the process, method and findings of the research are explained.
 The scale, which was adapted, was answered by 303 people in the electronic media.
 First of all, the answers were analyzed by frequency analysis.
 Then, the factor structure of the scale was revealed by explanatory factor analysis.
-Finally, the item reliability of the factors was investigated.
-The factor structure of the scale was found to have one factor in one item and two factors in three items.
+Finally, the item reliability of the factors in three items.
 Item reliability of the factors is sufficient.
 The findings of the study showed that young people are worried about climate change, they are not very pessimistic even though it affects their daily lives, and they do not have enough information about climate change and its effects.